 Question 19.
-Does the company promote higher farm animal welfare to consumers through education and/or awareness-raising activities?Companies have an important role to play in raising awareness of farm animal welfare among their customers and clients.
-This, in turn, should contribute to increases in demand for higher welfare products.
-Rationale Scoring No evidence of promoting higher farm animal welfare.
-0 At least one example of promoting higher farm animal welfare to consumers.
-5
+Does the company promote higher farm animal welfare to consumers through education and/or awareness-raising activities?
+Rationale Companies have an important role to play in raising awareness of farm animal welfare among their customers and clients.
+This, in tustould contribute to increases in demand for higher welfare produced to the contribute to increase in demand for higher welfare produced to the contribute to increase in demand for higher welfare produced to the contribute to increase in demand for higher welfare produced to the contribute to increase in demand for higher welfare produced to the contribute to the c rn, Scoring No evidence of promoting higher farm animal welfare.
+0 At least one example of promoting higher farm animal welfare 5 to consumers.
 Multiple examples of promoting higher farm animal welfare to consumers.
-(Max Score 10) 10 Explanatory Notes The activities that could be considered in this question were defined broadly.
+10 (Max Score 10) Explanatory Notes The activities that could be considered in this question were defined broadly.
 Examples included: The provision of farm animal welfare information on the company's website.
 Note: This is not just about providing information in the corporate responsibility section of the website but making farm animal welfare an integral part of customer communications and engagement.
 On-pack or on-shelf labelling - provided this was evidenced on the company's website, in its published reports or on social media platforms.
 Information leaflets or information packs.
 Media promotions.
 Supporting third party campaigns or programmes e.g. the RSPCA Farm Animal Week.
 Customer farm visits, seminars or roundtables.
 Social media campaigns.
 In order to receive a score of 5 or 10, the focus had to be on farm animal welfare.
 Initiatives aimed at showing how products are sourced or produced but without an explicit focus on the welfare of farm animals, were not scored in the assessment.
+Companies that produced multiple videos on various animal species and welfare issues were awarded one point, Companies were only awarded maximum points where there was clear evidence of multiple platforms or channels used to promote higher animal welfare to consumers.

-Performance Reporting Question 20. on 20.
+Performance Reporting Question 20.
 Does the company report on the proportion of animals (or volume of animal products) in its supply chain that are free from confinement (i.e. those in barn, free range, indoor group housed, indoor free-farrowing, outdoor bred/reared)?
-Rationale In addition to having clear policy commitments and managemer practices, companies are expected to maintain strict reporting criteria for animals in their supply chain.
+Rationale In addition to having clear policy commitments and management practices, companies are expected to maintain strict reporting criteria for animals in their supply chain.
 This question is looking specifically at measures linked to the housing systems and environmental enrichment of animals in their supply chains.
-This is because many of the most significant farm animal welfare conce result from close confinement practices and barren living condition (such as barren battery cages, sow stalls, farrowing crates, veal crates, concentrated animal feeding operations (CAFOs), feedlo tethered systems, close confinement of solitary finfish species). erns ons Scoring No reporting on the proportion of animals free from confinement 0 The company reports on the proportion of animals free from 3 confinement, but this reporting is limited to certain geographies, species or own-brand products.
-The company reports fully on the proportion of animals free from confinement, covering all relevant geographies, species and own-brand products.
-5 (Max Score 5) Explanatory Notes This question was looking specifically for explicit reporting on the proportion of animals that are free from close confinement.
-Companies that reported using proxy measures (e.g. the proportion of animals managed according to particular farm animal welfare standards) were not awarded points unless the explicitly stated that the standard meant that the relevant animals were free from confinement.
-Points were only awarded if the company was explicit about the proportion of animals affected.
-Companies that reported on the total number of animals affected but did not put this number into context of the total number of animals used or processed were not awarded points.
-Companies that made general statements about "Our animal or "All animals" being free from close confinement were not awarded points unless there was clear evidence that key performance indicators (ideally by relevant species) were in place to monitor performance against policies and/or related targets or objectives. ⇔y ∙he ∙he
+This is because many of the most significant farm animal welfare concerns result from close confinement practices and barren living condition (such as barren battery cages, sow stalls, farrowing crates, veal crates, concentrated animal feeding operations (CAFOs), feedloof tethered systems, close confinement of solitary finfish species).
+Scoring No reporting on the proportion of animals free from confinement 0 The company reports on the proportion of animals free from confinement, but this reporting is limited to certain geographies, species or own-brand products.
+3 The company reports fully on the proportion of animals free from confinement, covering all relevant geographies, species and own-brand products.
+5 (Max Score 5) Explanatory Notes